Ellen G. White: Examination of the prophetic value of her writings

 Most Adventists believe White's writings are inspired and continue to have relevance for the church today.
 Because of criticism from the evangelical community, in the 1940s and 1950s church leaders such as LeRoy Edwin Froom and Roy Allan Anderson attempted to help evangelicals understand Seventh-day Adventists better by engaging in extended dialogue that resulted in the publication of Questions on Doctrine (1956) that explained Adventist beliefs in evangelical language.

 Evangelical Walter Martin of the countercult Christian Research Institute "rejected White's prophetic claims", yet saw her "as a genuine Christian believer", unlike her contemporaries Joseph Smith, Mary Baker Eddy, and Charles Taze Russell.
 Kenneth Samples, a successor of Martin in his interaction with Adventism, also denies White's prophetic claims yet "believe[s] she, at minimum, had some good biblical and theological instincts".

 Adventist statement of belief about the Spirit of Prophecy

-White's writings are sometimes referred to as the Spirit of Prophecy by Adventists.
-The term is dually applied to the Holy Spirit which inspired her writings.

-Early Sabbatarian Adventists, many of whom had come out of the Christian Connection, were anti-creedal.
-However, as early as 1872 Adventists produced a statement of Adventist beliefs.
-This list was refined during the 1890s and formally included in the SDA Yearbook in 1931 with 22 points.
-In 1980 a statement of 27 Fundamental Beliefs was adopted, to which one was added to in 2005 to make the current list of fundamental beliefs.
-White is referenced in the fundamental belief on spiritual gifts.
-This doctrinal statement says:
+Early Sabbatarian Adventists, many of whom had emerged from the Christian Connection, were anti-creedal.
+However, as early as 1872 Adventists produced a statement of beliefs.
+They refined this list during the 1890s and formally included it in the SDA Yearbook in 1931 with 22 belief statements.
+In 1980, the Adventist Church officially adopted 27 Fundamental Beliefs, to which it added a 28th in 2005.
+White is referenced in Fundamental Belief 18 "The Gift of Prophecy":